 Fermenting is a very natural, delicious way to preserve food.
 The list of things that can be fermented is very long.
-A great book to get started is Fermented Vegetables by Christopher and Kirsten K. Shockey.
+A great book to start is Fermented Vegetables by Christopher and Kirsten K. Shockey.

 Our favorite fermented vegetable is cabbage.
 We have done it The Simple Way for years.
-Upgrading to a water-sealed fermenting crock, however, brings fermentation to another level.
+However, upgrading to a water-sealed fermenting crock brings fermentation to another level.
 Read on how to use a fermenting crock here.

 Fermented vegetables have the advantage that they are full of good bacteria.
-Also, there is no heat involved, so it still is raw food.
+Also, no heat is involved, so it is still raw food.

 Canning has gained popularity in the last couple of years.
 To have a pantry of canned jars filled with summer goodies is very satisfying.

-A great recipe book for canning is the Ball Complete Book of Home Preserving.
+The Ball Complete Book of Home Preserving is a great recipe book for canning.
 This book has so many great recipes that I would say it’s a must-have for everyone who likes canning and preserving.

-For potatoes, beans, beets, and other non-acidic foods you need a high-pressure canner.
+It would be best to have a high-pressure canner for potatoes, beans, beets, and other non-acidic foods.
 We use the Presto canner and are happy with it.

-Presto has a canner for induction glass cooktop that works on gas, electric, smooth-top, and induction ranges.
-If you don’t have a canner yet but are considering getting one, that would be the one I would recommend.
-With this one you are set for whatever cooktop you will have in the foreseeable future in regards to technology.
+Presto has a canner for induction glass cooktops that works on gas, electric, smooth-top, and induction ranges.
+If you don’t have a canner yet but are considering getting one, that would be the one I recommend.
+With this one, you are set for whatever cooktop you will have in the foreseeable future regarding technology.

 Our goal is to eat what we grow.
-In the summer when the garden is bountiful, we enjoy harvesting just before making a meal.
-But we also strive to preserve as much as we can for the long winter months.
+When the garden is bountiful in the summer, we enjoy harvesting just before making a meal.
+But we also strive to preserve as much as possible for the long winter months.